Witten/Herdecke University: History

 1990: The German Council of Science and Humanities reviews the university and grants it public funding support for buildings.

 1993: The Institute of Fundamental Studies receives Faculty status.
 It will become a core element of the Witten/Herdecke identity as every student regardless of his subject has to take courses offered by the faculty, thereby gaining interdisciplinary skills and reflexive capacities.

-1995: Students of the University found the StudierendenGesellschaft Witten/Herdecke, a student association which introduces and until today operates an innovative inverted generational-contract payment model for student fees.
+1995: Students of the university found the StudierendenGesellschaft Witten/Herdecke, a student association which introduces and until today operates an innovative inverted generational-contract payment model for student fees.
 The model avoids social selection in the admission process by enabling students to repay their tuition according to their own financial capacities after they have embarked on their professional careers.

 1996: The status of Witten/Herdecke University as a model university is underlined by a second review through the German Council of Science and Humanities.
 The state government follows recommendations to subsidize Witten/Herdecke University with public funds and the university establishes a degree programme in Nursing Science, the first of its kind in Germany.

-2001: The University of Witten/Herdecke is accepted as a member of the German Rectors' Conference.
+2001: The Witten/Herdecke University is accepted as a member of the German Rectors' Conference.

-2005: The University converts all of its diploma programmes to bachelor/master programmes, accredited by the summer term of 2005.
+2005: The university converts all of its diploma programmes to bachelor/master programmes, accredited by the summer term of 2005.

-2006: The University is urged to undergo a notable expansion of research and teaching at the Faculty of Medicine.
+2006: The university is urged to undergo a notable expansion of research and teaching at the Faculty of Medicine.
 In July 2006 the German Council of Science and Humanities approves the revised concept of the medical curriculum.

 2007–2009: Witten/Herdecke hosts the Witten Lectures in Economics and Philosophy, with the purpose of "fostering philosophical reflection upon and proposing solutions to major economic and political issues".
 The series brings laureates of the Nobel Memorial Prize in Economic Sciences such as Kenneth Arrow, Thomas Schelling, and George Akerlof to Germany's first private university.